ajvarshneya/react-calculator/README.md

-A calculator built with react! (in progress)
+A calculator built with react!